What’s your excuse NOT to bike to where you’re going?

 “I don’t want to arrive all sweaty.”

 It’s easy to come up with excuses — until you’ve tried it — that is.

-That’s part of what Fall Go By Bike Weeks (formerly known as Bike to Work & School Week) is about — encouraging people to get out on their bikes to enjoy the benefits that can only be understood with experience.
+That’s part of what spring and fall Go By Bike Weeks (formerly known as Bike to Work & School Week) is about — encouraging people to get out on their bikes to enjoy the benefits that can only be understood with experience.

 NOTE: some communities put on a “Bike to Work & School Week” event, while others have separate “Bike to Work Week” and “Bike to School Week” events.
 Whatever the destination, the GoByBike BC Society is all about helping people discover the joy of using their bikes for everyday transportation.